 ILI will help you manage outgoing relationships with industry partners and generate new ones.
-ILI facilitates relationships between companies and researchers to foster collaboration.
-One way ILI does this is by helping to navigate commercialization funding resources, such as:
+The office also helps to navigate commercialization funding resources, such as:

 Springboard Atlantic Innovation Mobilization Program provides service to all Springboard Members to advise and advance knowledge transfer in any form and supports industry engagement.